 - If a student is isolated, they will work on self checking and reviewing their knowledge organisers.
 They will remain there until they have completed enough work to warrant leaving isolation.

-- Students getting it wrong in isolation will be sent home or isolated with the Senior Leadership Team.
-Further sanction will follow and students will still have to serve isolation periods on their return.
+- Students getting it wrong in isolation will be escalated to Internal Exclusion or isolated with the Senior Leadership Team.
+Further sanction will follow.

 - Students who persistently refuse to follow the school expectations and learn from these sanctions will be removed from mainstream lessons and will attend Twilight education sessions.
 If Twilight education sessions are put in place, parents must support the school as the student will not be able to return to mainstream lessons until a successful Twilight period has been completed, as judged by the quantity and quality of the work as well as the improvement in attitude.
 Return to the mainstream will be decided by the Senior Leadership Team.